Frequently asked questions (FAQs)

 A: Applications for all vacancies can be submitted via the Vacancies/Apply page.
 For more details on applying for jobs in the APS, please refer to 'Cracking the Code', an Australian Public Service Commission guide.

 Q: When will I hear back from you after submitting an application?

 A: We are normally able to get back to applicants within five business days from the closing of applications, however at peak application times it may take us a little longer to respond.
-If you haven't heard back from us within five business days, please feel free to contact the Recruitment Team.
+If you haven't heard back from us within five business days, please feel free to contact the Careers Team.

 Q: What is the best way to prepare for an interview?